SteGriff/holding-page/README.md

 Apologies for any inconvenience.

-In the meantime, you can find my website at <stegriff.co.uk> and I'm SteGriff on Twitter, GitHub, Glitch, and dev.to.
+In the meantime, you can find my website at http://stegriff.co.uk and I'm SteGriff on Twitter, GitHub, Glitch, and dev.to.

 Thanks for understanding! 🙌